nus-cs2113-AY2122S1/tp/docs/team/limjiajing.md

 for code to have less coupling.

 #### Enhancements implemented
-1. New feature: Added the summary feature that will show the game's summary after a game finishes.
+* New feature: Added the summary feature that will show the game's summary after a game finishes.
    * What it does: Shows the summary of the game to gamers after they complete a game.
    * Justification: This feature improves the project significantly because gamers mostly want to know how they did in a game.
    * Highlights: The logic of getting the mistakes made was fairly complicated as it required taking into considerations many conditions and scenarios.
 The implementation of this feature also affects the implementation of the `view history` feature, hence the design had to be well-thought-out.

+<div style="page-break-after: always;"></div>

-2. New feature: Added the ability to view records of past games.
+* New feature: Added the ability to view records of past games.
     * What it does: Allows gamers to select which game mode's past records they want to view and how many records (from the most recent) they want to view.
 Defaults to all the records in the selected game mode if they do not specify the number to records to view.